 Inpatients or their relatives and carers (and staff looking after the patient) can call the relevant number for Martha's Rule for help and advice if:

-- the ward is part of the pilot - please speak to ward staff to clarify if needed (posters have been put up on each of the wards that are participating in the pilot)
+- the ward has been part of the pilot in which case the service in that area is ongoing.
+Please speak to ward staff to clarify if needed (posters have been put up on each of the wards that participated in the pilot)

 - you are worried that the patient is acutely deteriorating